 Professional Activities

-I’m a design consultant specialising in Building Physics and Sustainability.
+I am a professional consultant specialising in Building Physics and Sustainability.
 I thrive on challenging conventions and pushing project performance beyond standard practice.

-I’m particularly interested in work where engineering decisions have consequences beyond compliance, influencing how people experience buildings and how projects contribute to environmental and social outcomes.
-I see engineering as a tool not just for optimisation, but for shaping a better long-term future.
+I’m interested in work where engineering decisions have consequences beyond compliance, influencing how people experience buildings and how projects contribute to environmental and social outcomes.
+I see engineering as a tool for shaping the future, including how assets perform over their lifecycle, manage risk, and create durable value for owners, investors, and users.

-Some of my most memorable and iconic projects are listed below, along with some of my professional publications.
+Some of my most memorable and iconic projects are listed below -- each image links to a website with more about the project.

 Key Projects